katarzyna-dusza/secure-adaptive-streaming/README.md

 ### Prepare the content

+1. First, create a `public` folder in the root repository.
-1. First, download [BigBuckBunny.mp4](http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4) and place it within the `/public` folder.
+2. Then, download [BigBuckBunny.mp4](http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4) and place it within the `/public` folder.
-2. Then, depending on which endpoint you would like to test, do the following:
+3. Depending on which endpoint you would like to test, do the following:

 #### /normal
 Nothing to do here.
 You should be able to watch the video already.